Local linear Morsifications: Linear Morsifications

 From now on we will consider general linear Morsifications only.
 By comparing the definitions of the polar locus $\Gamma_{V} (\ell,f)$ with that of the singular locus $\Sing ({f_{\lambda}}_{|V})$, one concludes that the Morse points of the restriction ${f_{\lambda}}_{|V}$ belong to $\Gamma_{V} (\ell,f)$.

 We then consider the following numbers:

 From the definition it follows that the numbers $m_{V}(f)$ are independent of the generic $\ell\in \Omega$.
 We will call them \emph{the stratified Morse numbers of $f$}.
 They have been introduced in \cite{MT2} in case of isolated singularities.
-What we prove here that the same polar formula \cite[Theorem 3.1]{MT2} holds for the stratified Morse numbers in the fully general setting of any singular locus of $f$.
-This is surprising because one needs a totally different principle of proof. \begin{theorem} Let $f:(X, 0) \to (\bC, 0)$ be some singular non-constant holomorphic function germ, let $\ell \in \Omega$ be a general linear function, and let $V\in \sW$ be a positive dimensional stratum.
+What we prove here is that, surprisingly, the same polar formula \cite[Theorem 3.1]{MT2} holds for the stratified Morse numbers in the fully general setting of any singular locus of $f$.
+However one needs a totally different principle of proof. \begin{theorem} Let $f:(X, 0) \to (\bC, 0)$ be some singular non-constant holomorphic function germ, let $\ell \in \Omega$ be a general linear function, and let $V\in \sW$ be a positive dimensional stratum.
 Then: